Westmoor Primary School

 ICT programmes to support learning including Clicker6 and Communicate in Print

 "We have received plenty of high quality training over the past couple of years, but I'm always willing and keen to learn more."

-In response to the needs of the children currently in our school and for the benefit of those in the future, we are planning further training, this school year (2016-2017) from the Educational Psychology Service around dealing with children who display worry and anxiety.
-We have also trained a member of staff in 1stClass@Writing.
+In response to the needs of the children currently in our school and for the benefit of those in the future, we access training, this school year from the Educational Psychology Service around dealing with children who display worry and anxiety.
 Training needs are audited regularly.

 "The SENDCo is very approachable and highly skilled."